Our Staff

 The California Healing Justice Program works to reduce reliance on incarceration and policing and replace them with restorative, healing practices.
 We concentrate on three areas: ending mass incarceration, demilitarizing police, and the promotion of healing alternatives.

-New Mexico: People and the Land
+New Mexico: People of the Land

 Oregon Project Voice